 A spasm is not to be confused with a muscle twitching, which is painless, albeit annoying.
 I have personally experienced being awaken in the middle of the night writhing in pain on numerous occasions and I can assure you there is a huge difference between a spasm and a twitch.

-What Connection is There Between Fibromyalgia and Muscle Spasms?
+What's the Connection Between Fibromyalgia and Muscle Spasms?

 Here are some facts you need to know about fibromyalgia and muscle spasms:

-- The particular type of spasm people with fibromyalgia has referred to as muscular rheumatism.
+- The particular type of spasm people with fibromyalgia is referred to as muscular rheumatism.

 - It is believed that the cause of muscular rheumatism may be due to uncontrollable contractions of muscle spasms in the affected areas.